 - Where The Wild Greens AR

 - Einstein Bros.
 Bagels - locations at Willard Walker Hall and the Bell Engineering Center

 - Arsaga’s - café at the Leflar Law Center

-- Club Red - campus convenience stores are located at Brough, Maple Hill and The Arkansas Union
+- Club Red - campus convenience stores are located at 1021 Food Hall, Maple Hill, and

-Fine dining featuring nouveau cuisine with a pinch of history in the Historic Inn at Carnall Hall, on the corner of Arkansas Ave. and W. Maple St.
+Fine dining featuring nouvelle cuisine with a pinch of history in the Historic Inn at Carnall Hall, on the corner of Arkansas Avenue and W. Maple Street.